 One of the most straightforward methods of getting some extra cash to save is by selling some of your personal belongings.
 Clothes that have been sitting around in your wardrobe for months, or tools that gather more dust than they produce, are probably going to be of more benefit if liquidised into cash.
 There are plenty of places to sell your stuff, online or locally.

 You could also consider using some of your spare time to generate some additional cash from a side income activity.
-There are many places to make side incomes on the internet, or you can find opportunities locally by dog-walking or doing odd-jobs around the neighbourhood.
+There are many places to make side incomes on the internet, or you can find opportunities locally by dog-walking or doing odd-jobs around the neighborhood.

 Remember, any extra cash you get is for savings, so even the occasional £10 or £20 will help improve the amount you can save each month.